 Insurance companies are notorious for underpaying claims.
 They use unethical methods such as recording phone calls and baiting policyholders into admitting that their damage isn’t as severe as it truly is.
 These are for-profit companies and when major disasters such as hurricanes hit and cause widespread damage, they tighten their pockets.
 Their number one goal is to satisfy investors, not policyholders.

 When filing a Hurricane Irma claim, or any insurance claim for that matter, the best practice is to contact a licensed attorney.
-Attorneys work to fight insurance companies on a daily basis and we’re prone to the methods used to keep money in their own pockets.
+Attorneys work to fight insurance companies on a daily basis and we know the methods used to keep money in their own pockets.

 As an experienced team of insurance litigators, we have helped a wide range of policyholders to fight their insurance carriers.
 Underpaid claims, denied claims, and anything in between are what we specialize in.
 Since September of 2017, we have been helping individuals filing a Hurricane Irma claim to get what they deserve.